JesielPalacios/angularapp/README.md

 # Angularapp

-Basic Angular application, with simple router between components on a local server with a local server (this once the application is in production) through port 9000 that must be executed manually with: node server.js
+Basic Angular application, with simple router between components on a local server with a local server file server.js

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.